IT’S JUST NOT FAIR!

 √ we’re not internally allowed to recognize what hurts us (whatever made us angry)

-√ we feel powerless to change a bad situation
+√ we still think we’re powerless to change a bad situation

 √ we’re too afraid to assert ourselves to the person we’re angry at